spf13/PIV/README.md

 __It doesn't attempt to include the best _programming_ plugins, so you can use the plugins you prefer.__

 The bottom of this readme includes a list of many great plugins that work well with PIV.
-Additionally if you are looking for an excellent VIM configuration, please checkout [The Ultimate VIM Configuration][http://spf13.com/post/ultimate-vim-config].
+If you are looking for an excellent VIM configuration, please checkout [The Ultimate VIM Configuration][http://spf13.com/post/ultimate-vim-config].

 ## Features